 - A lounge available to MRST students

 Did you know that many famous celebrities majored in medieval or early modern fields in college?
-Here’s a sampling of some well-known people:
+Here’s a sampling: